Highlanders (professional wrestling): Independent circuit (2001–2005)

-World Wrestling Entertainment (2005-2008)
+World Wrestling Entertainment (2005–2008)

 Ohio Valley Wrestling (2005–2006)

 In July 2005, they signed a developmental deal with World Wrestling Entertainment and were assigned to their "farm territory" Ohio Valley Wrestling (OVW) where they wrestled for several months.

 In June 2006 vignettes began airing on Raw featuring The Highlanders exploring "the big city" and comparing the differences to their native Scotland in classic Fish Out Of Water style.

 Raw (2006–2008)

 The Highlanders made their Raw debut on 3 July, with a victory over the duo of Matt Striker and Rob Conway.
-They followed this victory with another over the same team and were put on the fast track to a match for the Spirit Squad's Tag Team Title.
+They followed this victory with another over the same team and were put on the fast track to a match for the Spirit Squad's Tag Team titles.
 When they were granted a match against Spirit Squad members Kenny and Mikey, The Highlanders were defeated after abundant interference by the other members.
 Throughout the month of August, The Highlanders continued to battle different tag teams until they won a Triple Threat tag team match over the team of Charlie Haas and Viscera and Lance Cade and Trevor Murdoch, which made them the number one contenders to the Spirit Squad's title on the 4 September edition of Raw.
 They were unsuccessful in winning the title at Unforgiven, again because of interference from Spirit Squad members not technically a part of the match.